 Minco-Pleasant Valley-Draper 345 kV Transmission Line Project

-On April 26, 2022, NEET Southwest was awarded a project by the Southwest Power Pool to construct a new approximately 48 miles of 345 kV transmission facilities in Oklahoma, interconnecting the Minco substation in Grady County and the Pleasant Valley and Draper substations in Cleveland County.
+On April 26, 2022, NEET Southwest was awarded the Minco-Pleasant Valley-Draper project by the Southwest Power Pool to construct a new approximately 48-mile 345-kV transmission facility in Oklahoma, interconnecting the Minco substation in Grady County and the Pleasant Valley and Draper substations in Cleveland County.

-The project is needed to reduce congestion on existing lines and enable the additional flow of low-cost generation from the west to the fast-growing load centers of Norman, Moore and Oklahoma City in the east and is expected to be in service in Q1 2024.
+The project will reduce congestion on existing lines and enable the additional flow of low-cost generation from the west to the fast-growing load centers of Norman, Moore and Oklahoma City in the east.
+It is expected to be in service by mid-2024.

 Project Benefits

-Approximately $14 million in tax revenue to Oklahoma in the first 40 years of project life
+• Expected to provide approximately $14 million in tax revenue to Oklahoma in the first 40 years of the project’s life.

-Additional investment in the local economy during construction and the life of the project
+• Spurs investment in the local economy during construction.

-Utilize monopole structures to minimize tree clearing and agricultural impacts
+• Selected monopole structures to minimize tree clearing and impacts to agricultural practices.

 Project Timeline